aptech/docs/docs/CR-rndu.rst

 Technical Notes
 ---------------

-The default generator for rndu is the SFMT Mersenne-Twister 19937.
-You can specifiy a different underlying random number generator with the function :func:`rndCreateState`.
+The default generator for :func:`rndu` is the SFMT Mersenne-Twister 19937.
+You can specify a different underlying random number generator with the function :func:`rndCreateState`.

 .. seealso:: Functions :func:`rndCreateState`, :func:`rndStateSkip`